 - A Canadian IT consulting company opened a branch office in the United States in November 2014 and hired an employee to run the office, market the business and visit clients.
 There was some employee turnover in the branch office and for a couple weeks there were no employees, but the company’s ads continued to run and new employees were quickly hired to handle the work.
 In this case the company would have a strong argument that the U.S. branch office had been doing business since November 2014 as the company did not shut down and continued marketing its services during the period when there were no employees.
 Additionally, the fact that replacements were hired in a short time frame helps demonstrate that the branch office had been doing business continuously since November 2014.

 Determining whether a U.S. company will be considered a new office is an important step in preparing an L-1A application.
-If you have any questions about L-1A visas, E-2 visas or any other immigration related question, please click here to schedule a consultation.

 This website and blog constitutes attorney advertising.
 Do not consider anything in this website or blog legal advice and nothing in this website constitutes an attorney-client relationship being formed.
 Set up a one-hour consultation with us before acting on anything you read here.
 Past results are no guarantee of future results and prior results do not imply or predict future results.
 Each case is different and must be judged on its own merits.